Skip to main content

 Sidebar

 The docs sidebar is the main element for navigating, nesting and working with your docs.
-It is located on the left side of the screen and provides quick access to all of your docs, favorites, trash and docs that have been shared with you.
+It is located on the left side of the screen and provides quick access to all of your docs, favourites, trash and docs that have been shared with you.

+The sidebar itself can be collapsed and expanded and has different sections, which also can be collapsed and expanded for better overview and easier navigation.
 One of the features of the docs sidebar is the ability to expand and collapse sections, spaces and doc items.
 This means that you can choose to view only the items that are relevant to you, making it easier to find what you need.
 The state of these items will be saved, for each location where you work with docs.

 Reordering & nesting docs

-Another useful feature of our product is the ability to drag and drop items in the sidebar.
+You can drag and drop items in the sidebar.
 This allows you to reorder spaces and docs according to your preference.
 To do this, simply click and hold on the item you want to move, then drag it to the desired position.

 A placeholder will show where the item will be positioned, making it easier for you to place it accurately.

 But that's not all - our drag and drop feature also includes an indent mechanism.
-This means that you can move an item to the right while dragging, and it will be placed as a sub doc.
-This is useful for organizing your docs into levels and subdocs.
+This means that you can move an item slightly to the right while dragging, and it will be placed as a sub doc.
+This is useful for organising your docs into levels and subdocs.
 When you indent on a doc, that didn’t have subdocs yet, you see the small arrow appearing on the left, indicating your moved doc will become a subdoc.

 Spaces

 Here is your access to your spaces, which hold your docs.
 Clicking a space navigates into it and loads the first doc in view.
 To add a new space, hover over the spaces section title and click the add button.
-Here you can customize the appearance and set your permissions regarding workspace, users and teams.
+Here you can customise the appearance and set your permissions regarding workspace, users and teams.
 To edit an existing space, hover the space and click on the three dots button.

 Favourites

 You can mark your most important or loved docs as favourites and they will appear in this section to guarantee fast and easy access.
-There are two options to mark and unmark a doc as favourite.
-Via the action bar in the top of a doc, or via the (three dots) more button opening the context menu.
+There are two options to mark and unmark a doc as favourite: Via the action bar in the top of a doc, or via the (three dots) more button opening the context menu.

 Shared with me